masasakano/rangeary/.github/README.md

 ## Description

-Once the file `rangeary.rb` is required, the class `Rangeary` is defined, in addtion to those defined in the [RangeExtd](https://rubygems.org/gems/range_extd) library (`RangeExtd`, `RangeExtd::Infinity`, and `RangeExtd::Nowhere`).
+Once the file `rangeary.rb` is required, the class `Rangeary` is defined, in addition to those defined in the [RangeExtd](https://rubygems.org/gems/range_extd) library (`RangeExtd`, `RangeExtd::Infinity`, and `RangeExtd::Nowhere`). `RangeExtd` adds some methods to the built-in `Range` class.

 ### Rangeary Class

 {Rangeary} objects are immutable, the same as Range and RangeExtd.
 Hence once an instance is created, it would not change.

-How to create an instance is explained above (in the Example sections).
+The ways to create an instance are explained above (in the Example sections).
 Any attempt to try to create an instance with one of elements being not "valid" as a range, that is, of which +Range#valid?+ returns false, raises an exception (`ArgumentError`), and fails.

-Note `RangeExtd` (or `Range`) objects given as arguments to initialize `Rangeary` instances can contain negative and/or positive infinity objects.
-Since Ruby 2.7 and 2.6, [Beginless
+`RangeExtd` (or `Range`) objects given as arguments to initialize `Rangeary` instances may contain negative and/or positive infinity objects.
+Since Ruby 2.7 and 2.6, [Beginless range](https://rubyreferences.github.io/rubychanges/2.7.html#beginless-range) and [Endless Range](https://rubyreferences.github.io/rubychanges/2.6.html#endless-range-1)
-range](https://rubyreferences.github.io/rubychanges/2.7.html#beginless-range)
-and [Endless
-Range](https://rubyreferences.github.io/rubychanges/2.6.html#endless-range-1)